steve4744/CropChecker/README.md

 Simply by right-clicking the crop with a hoe, it will briefly display on screen the name and age of the crop.
 The age is shown as a percentage from 0% (growth not started) to 100% (fully grown).

-Starting with Spigot/Minecraft 1.14, you can also right-click the Composter to display its level.
+Starting with Spigot/Minecraft 1.14, you can also right-click the Composter to display how full it is.

-This plugin is only supported on Spigot/Minecraft 1.13, and 1.14.
+This plugin is only supported on Spigot/Minecraft 1.13.2, and 1.14.

 ## Dependencies
 None